shazzad5709/SPL-1/README.md

 PseudoCoder

-PseodoCoder is an algorithm interpreter program that runs on a terminal.
-When given an algorithm as input, it parses it, generates C++ code, and saves it in a text file.
+PseodoCoder is a terminal-based algorithm interpreter program.
+Upon taking an algorithm as input, it parses the given algorithm and generates a C++ code and stores it in a text file.

-The goal of this program is to make the learning process of beginning programming students easier.
-They can concentrate on solving a problem and writing an algorithm for that problem, and then use this program to generate code, allowing them to concentrate on the problem solving rather than the coding syntax.
-As they improve at understanding and solving problems, they will be able to learn more complex coding.
+The objective of this program is to ease the learning process of beginner programming students.
+They can mainly focus on solving a problem and write an algorithm for said problem, and they can use this program to generate a code, which will result in more focus on the problem solving part instead of focusing more on the coding syntax.
+As they start to get better on understanding and solving the problem first, they can then start learning more complex coding.